2021 Pacific hurricane season

-The 2021 Pacific hurricane season was a moderately active Pacific hurricane season, with above-average tropical activity in terms of named storms; but featured below-average activity in terms of major hurricanes and a near-normal accumulated cyclone energy (ACE).
-Five of the season's nineteen named storms made landfall in Mexico, the most since 2018.
-The season officially began on May 15 in the Eastern Pacific, and on June 1 in the Central Pacific; both ending on November 30.
-These dates historically describe the period each year when most tropical cyclones form in the Pacific basin and are adopted by convention.
-However, the formation of tropical cyclones is possible at any time of the year, as illustrated by the formation of Tropical Storm Andres on May 9, which became the earliest forming tropical storm in the northeastern Pacific proper (east of 140°W longitude) on record.
+The 2021 Pacific hurricane season was a moderately active Pacific hurricane season, with above-average activity in terms of number of named storms, but below-average activity in terms of major hurricanes, as 19 named storms, 8 hurricanes, and 2 major hurricanes formed in all.
+It also had a near-normal accumulated cyclone energy (ACE).
+The season officially began on May 15 in the Eastern Pacific Ocean (east of from 140°W), and on June 1 in the Central Pacific (from 140°W to the International Date Line) in the Northern Hemisphere.
+The season ended in both regions on November 30.
+These dates historically describe the period each year when most tropical cyclogenesis occurs in these regions of the Pacific and are adopted by convention.
+However, the formation of tropical cyclones is possible at any time of the year, as illustrated by the formation of Tropical Storm Andres on May 9, which was the earliest forming tropical storm on record in the Eastern Pacific.
+Conversely, 2021 was the second consecutive season in which no tropical cyclones formed in the Central Pacific.